 In exchange, the U.S. and five other nations — Britain, Germany, France, Russia and China — agreed to ease an estimated $7 billion worth of international sanctions that have had a detrimental effect on Iran’s economy.
 The interim agreement is to last for six months while negotiators try to broker a final settlement.

-Sherman insisted that the sanctions relief was “temporary, quite limited and quite targeted.”
-She said most of the business delegations that are going to Iran are just trying to get themselves in line in case a final deal is reached.
-“We have told them all that they are putting their reputations, themselves and their business enterprises at risk if they jump the gun,” she said.
+“Tehran is not open for business because our sanctions relief is quite temporary, quite limited and quite targeted,” she said, adding that most of the business delegations are going to Iran to get themselves in line in case a comprehensive agreement is reached.
+“We have told them all that they are putting their reputations, themselves and their business enterprises at risk if they jump the gun.”

-The Obama administration is trying to keep Congress from imposing more sanctions on Iran.
+Both are trying to allay the concerns of lawmakers eager to slap more sanctions on Iran.
 Some lawmakers have agreed to hold off imposing any more sanctions on Iran to give diplomacy a chance to yield a comprehensive agreement with Tehran.
 However, 59 Republicans and Democrats back legislation to levy a new round of penalties on Iran if it violates the six-month interim deal or lets it expire without signing a comprehensive agreement.